-After the seven-day cancellation period, the following policy will apply:
+If you do not cancel within the seven-day cancellation period, the following policy will apply:

-- 1. The \$150 registration fee will be kept by the school. - 2.
+- 1. A \$200 registration fee will be kept by the school. - 2.
 All other tuition and fees paid will be refunded according to the following schedule.
 A quiz is considered completed when the school receives it from the student for grading purposes. - a.
-If a student withdraws before completing up to 10% of the quizzes in a course, the school will refund the student 90% of the course's tuition. - b.
-If a student withdraws after completing 11% or more of the quizzes in a course, but before completing up to 25% of the quizzes in a course within the program, the school will refund 75% of the course's tuition. - c.
-If a student withdraws after completing 26% or more of the quizzes in a course, but before completing up to 50% of the quizzes in a course within the program, the school will refund 50% of the course's tuition. - d.
-If a student withdraws after completing 50% or more of the quizzes in a course, course tuition will not be refunded. - 3.
+If a student withdraws before completing up to 10% of the quizzes in a course in the program, the school will refund the student 90% of the course's tuition. - b.
+If a student withdraws after completing 11% or more of the quizzes in a course in the program, but before completing up to 25% of the quizzes, the school will refund 75% of the course's tuition. - c.
+If a student withdraws after completing 26% or more of the quizzes in a course in the program, but before completing up to 50% of the quizzes, the school will refund 50% of the course's tuition. - d.
+If a student withdraws after completing 50% or more of the quizzes in a course in the program, course tuition will not be refunded. - 3.
 Delivery charges are not refundable after the seven-day cancellation period.